dancer/Token/README.md

-# Token
-Log into Discord via Chrome on a desktop.
+Log into Discord via Chrome on a desktop.<br />
-Ctrl Shift + J / Command + Option + I
+Ctrl Shift + J / Command + Option + I<br />
-Open Developer Tools, then click Console.
+Open Developer Tools, then click Console.<br />
-Copy the content in index.js and paste into the console.
+Copy the content in index.js and paste into the console.<br />